 Fans from across the marblebase hoped that the Jungle Jumpers would do well in the final event, but unfortunately, this was not the case.
 After going out to dinner after the Underwater Race, the Jungle Jumpers overslept and missed the official transportation to Doornse Gat for the final event of the 2017 Marble League.
 The team finished their season in fifteenth with 68 points overall, only above the Quicksilvers in last.

 “Overall, 2017 wasn’t the season we wanted to have,” Hop conceded.
 “Part of the reason we went out that night was to celebrate, and the other part of the reason was because we didn’t see ourselves doing much better.
-There was a sense that our story had already been written,” he said as the other Jumpers nodded in agreement.
+There was a sense that our story had already been written,” they said as the other Jumpers nodded in agreement.

 “If we were the best of the Surculo, we weren’t showing it,” admitted Leap.
 “We really weren’t handling it well on a personal scale either.”

 The team recruited their fifth reserve member, Bounce, from Greshen, a small city known for its studies in ecology and for having the freshest air in the world.
 The Jumpers trained there in the months leading up to the 2018 Winter Marble League; in the mornings, they would exercise in the rainforest near the city, working on their speed and endurance.
 In the evenings, they would go out.

 Judgement came for the Jungle Jumpers during Qualifiers, where they placed seventh despite Hop’s bronze medal in the Snow Rally.
 Of the four rookie teams from 2017, the Midnight Wisps were the only team to qualify for the 2018 Winter Marble League.
 The Jumpers attended the main tournament and sat alongside the Rojo Rollers, their fellow Surculo competitors who had not competed in the Marble League since 2016.
 It was then that they realized that they needed to make a change.